 This constitution has been approved and accepted as the Constitution for the Students’ Union UCL Dance Society.
 By signing this document the President and Treasurer have declared that they have read and abide by the Students’ Union UCL Clubs and Societies Regulations.

-President name Giselle Farrer Treasurer name Eunseo Flora Cho
+President name Benjamin Liow Treasurer name Sian Jones